1Password/scim-examples/azure-container-apps/ADVANCED.md

 _Learn how to deploy 1Password SCIM Bridge on the [Azure Container Apps](https://azure.microsoft.com/en-us/products/container-apps/#overview) service._

-This deployment consists of two [containers](https://learn.microsoft.com/en-us/azure/container-apps/containers): One for the SCIM bridge and another for Redis.
-There's also an [ingress](https://learn.microsoft.com/en-us/azure/container-apps/ingress-overview) for the SCIM bridge container.
+This guide goes into more advanced cusomtizations or configurations for the Azure Container App deployment of your 1Password SCIM Bridge.
 There are a few benefits to deploying 1Password SCIM Bridge on Azure Container Apps:

 - **Low cost:** For standard deployments, the service will host your SCIM bridge for ~$16 USD/month (as of January 2024).
 Container Apps pricing is variable based on activity, and you can learn more on [Microsoft's pricing page](https://azure.microsoft.com/en-us/pricing/details/container-apps/).
 - **Automatic DNS record management:** You don't need to manage a DNS record.
 Azure Container Apps automatically provides a unique one for your SCIM bridge domain.